 Here’s my guide and tips for getting the best out of a one day visit to Plitvice Lakes.

 Many people visit Plitvice Lakes on a day trip from either Zagreb or Zadar.
 I decided against this for two reasons.
 Firstly, by staying in Plitvice you can get to lakes before the day trippers arrive ie. before the masses of tourists arrive.
 Secondly, I thought I might want to get a two-day pass to visit Plitvice and staying nearby is the best way to do that.

-If you prefer you can do a day trip from Zagreb or Split.
+If you prefer you can do a day trip from Zagreb or even from Split.
 Book your tour here:

 In the end though, I only got the single day pass and that was definitely the best decision for me.
 One day at Plitvice Lakes is more than enough.
 I know it’s not always possible but if you want to see more I’d recommend visiting again at a different time of the year to see the lakes during a different season, in a different light.

 If you don’t want to share the walkways with hundreds of other tourists, have people in your photos or be walking in the heat of the day, I’d suggest arriving at the lakes at opening, either 7am or 8am depending on the time of the year.
 When we finished our visit at 12pm the walkways were very crowded and tour groups were still arriving.
 I was glad to get out of there at that time!